 - Celery rib, pickle spear, green and ripe olives, cucumber slice and/or cocktail shrimp

 - Using water, moisten rim of a highball glass.
 Sprinkle 1/4 teaspoon celery salt on a small plate; dip rim into salt.
-Discard remaining celery salt mixture from plate.
+Discard remaining celery salt from plate.
 Fill a shaker three-fourths full with ice.
 Place remaining ice in prepared glass.

 - Add vodka, juices, Worcestershire sauce, horseradish if desired, pepper, remaining celery salt and pepper sauce to shaker; cover and shake until condensation forms on exterior, 10-15 seconds.
 Strain into prepared glass.
 Garnish as desired.